 Synopsis: Torrance, $70,000 bail reduced to $0, client facing probation violation, armed robbery, second degree burglary and shoplifting charges.

 A store security video, however, showed our client’s friend had much more in mind.
-The video showed him repeatedly entering dressing rooms, carrying clothes, only to emerge carrying fewer clothes and then go out to his car, where he would disrobe, leaving the stolen clothes in the car.
+The video showed him repeatedly entering dressing rooms, carrying clothes, only to emerge carrying fewer clothes and then go out to his car parked directly in front of the store, where he would disrobe, leaving the stolen clothes in the car.
 He would then walk back into the store and repeat the procedure.
 Store personnel picked up on this rather quickly and called the police.

 While our client’s friend was layering up with clothes to walk out wearing, our client talked with store personnel.
 Police noticed this on the videotape and characterized this as aiding and abetting by attempting to distract employees from the ongoing theft.